 What were (or are) some of the "Why" questions you've asked?
-Write then down here:
+Can you write them down?

 The frustration of the "Why" questions is that most of them will never be answered this side of heaven.
 We are serious when we ask them, and we really do want answers.
 But the answers just don't come.